Strategic Hotel Management MSc – 2023 entry

 The University of Surrey recognises that many students enter their higher education course with valuable knowledge and skills developed through a range of professional, vocational and community contexts.
-If this applies to you, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience, or to join the start of a course without the formal entry requirements.
-This means that you may be exempt from certain elements of study in the course for which you have applied and be awarded credit based on your previous qualifications/experience.
+If your experience exceeds the typical requirements for entry to the programme, a process called recognition of prior learning (RPL) may allow you to enter your course at a point appropriate to your previous learning and experience.
+If you can demonstrate that you have met the learning outcomes for specific modules through your previous learning, it may be possible to exempt you from those modules, and for you to be awarded credit based on your previous qualifications/experience.
 There are restrictions on RPL for some courses and fees may be payable for certain claims.

-Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
-Please email Admissions with any queries.
+Please see our code transfer and recognition of prior learning guide (PDF) and recognition of prior learning and prior credit web page for further information.
+Please email Admissions (firstname.lastname@example.org) with any queries.

-Start date: February 2021
+Start date: September 2023

 Full-time - 1 year

-- These fees apply to students commencing study in the academic year 2020-21 only.
-Fees for new starters are reviewed annually.
+- These fees apply to students commencing study in the academic year 2023-24 only.
+Fees for new starters are reviewed annually

-- If you are on a two-year or three-year part-time structured masters course, the annual fee is payable in Year 1 and Year 2 of the course.
+- If you are on a two-year full-time MFA programme, or a two-year or three-year part-time masters programme (excluding modular/self-paced/distance learning), the annual fee is payable in Year 1 and Year 2 of the programme

-There are associated costs with this programme:
+There are associated costs with this course: